A-narang/Message-Board/README.md

 ### Data Flow
    1. Posting a Message
       - User inputs a message in the front end,
-      - When "Post" is pressed the postMessage funcntion in scripts.js is called,
+      - When "Post" is pressed the postMessage function in scripts.js is called,
       - If the message is empty ot greater than 128 characters an error is given.
       - if the message is valid a message object is created and the message is added to the SQLite Database.